• Skip to primary navigation

 🧅 Main Ingredients + Notes

-• Black beans - either purchase them in cans or cook black beans from dried.
+• Black beans - Either purchase canned black beans or black beans cooked from dried.

-• Red onion - white onion is fine too, but red onion is best in this recipe.
+• Red onion - You can substitute white onion, but red onion is best for this recipe.

-• Hatch chiles - depending on how spicy you want these beans, use Anaheim, jalapeño or Serrano peppers.
-If you want to use Hatch chiles, but can't find them in your grocery, visit The Hatch Chile Store, or purchase them canned.
-Canned green chiles can also be used.
+• Hatch chiles—Depending on how spicy you want these beans, use Anaheim, jalapeño, or Serrano peppers.
+If you want to use Hatch chiles but can't find them in your grocery store, visit The Hatch Chile Store or purchase them canned.

-• Herbs and spices - dried oregano (dried Mexican oregano if you have it), dried red pepper flakes, chipotle pepper powder, kosher salt and ground black pepper)
+• Herbs and spices - This recipe uses dried oregano (dried Mexican oregano if you have it), dried red pepper flakes, chipotle pepper powder, kosher salt, and ground black pepper.

 🔪 Recommended Equipment